thegazelle-ad/gazelle-server/docs/dev-ops/setting-up-server.md

 in the root of the `server` directory.

 > NOTE: It may be the server doesn't have enough RAM to build the source, in that case you'll have to build the source elsewhere, such as your local computer, and copying the build files over with `scp` or something similar.
 You can see how this is done in our [CI config](../../.circleci/config.yml).
+EXTRA NOTE: Remember that you'll have to copy the .env file from the server to wherever you build the source if doing this.

 # Update DNS